cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 ### Logs

-Every resource created and controlled by Cloud Native PostgreSQL logs to standard output, as expected by Kubernetes, and directly in [JSON format](logging.md).
+Every resource created and controlled by CloudNativePG logs to standard output, as expected by Kubernetes, and directly in [JSON format](logging.md).
 As a result, you should rely on the `kubectl logs` command to retrieve logs from a given resource.